Breakthrough-Energy/PreREISE/docs/demand/transportation_electrification/methodology.rst

    Example daily trips of vehicle data from NHTS

 These are also divided into Census Divisions, which are then mapped to the corresponding regions within the grid model.
-The MDV and HDV trip data are anonymized from the Texas Commercial Vehicle Survey and calibrated to align with medium- and heavy- duty vehicle trip statistics.
+The MDV and HDV trip data are anonymized from the Texas Commercial Vehicle Survey and calibrated to align with medium- and heavy-duty vehicle trip statistics.
 More details about each data set are included in :numref:`vehicle_travel_patterns` and can be updated to reflect different vehicle scenarios or incorporate more recent data.
 In all cases, an average weekday and average weekend daily pattern of vehicle trips is calculated from the vehicle trip data.
 Then,